 Before the coverslips are irradiated, the fibronectin solution must be prepared.
-The fibronectin is dissolved in a carbonate buffer (pH 8.7).
+The fibronectin is dissolved in a carbonate buffer (pH 8.7) or in PBS (pH 7.5.
 The stock solution is present in a concentration of 1 mg/ml.
-We require a concentration of 25 μ g/ml.
+We require a concentration of 25 $\mu$ g/ml.